Richie765/psync/README.md

 =========

 ### Comparing of files
-When a file is changed on both roots and still have an equal length will be compared.
+When a file is changed on both roots and still has an equal size, it will be compared.
 A file will also be compared after being copied to ensure its integrety.
 Comparing is done using a SHA512 digest.